 John Jefferson King, lawyer and politician, the son of John and Virginia (Ship) King, was born in Franklin Parish, Louisiana, on July 26, 1863.
-His prominent and wealthy family was devastated by the Civil War; his father was a former member of the governor's staff, and his mother was descended from early settlers of Jamestown, Virginia.
-Late in 1863 the family moved to Bowie County, Texas, where King was educated in the public schools.
+His father was a former member of the governor's staff, and his mother was descended from early settlers of Jamestown, Virginia, but his family was devastated by the Civil War and late in 1863 moved to Bowie County, Texas, where King was educated in the public schools.

 King retired from politics in 1897 and began to practice law in Texarkana.
 In 1899, with Hiram Glass and William Lee Estes, he formed the law firm of Glass, Estes, and King.
-The firm, later named Glass, Estes, King, and Burford (with the addition of A. L. Burford), was one of the most prominent corporate law firms in the state; it served as general attorney for some of the largest railroad companies in Texas.
-In the 1920s it was dissolved after Glass died, Estes was appointed to a United States judgeship, and Burford became general attorney for the Louisiana and Arkansas Railroad.
-King then became senior member of the law firm King, Mehaffey, and Wheeler.
+The firm, later named Glass, Estes, King, and Burford (with the addition to the partnership of A. L. Burford), was one of the most prominent corporate law firms in Texas, serving as general attorney for some of the largest railroad companies in the state.
+The firm was dissolved in the 1920s after Glass died, Estes was appointed to a United States judgeship, and Burford became general attorney for the Louisiana and Arkansas Railroad.
+King then became senior member of the firm of King, Mehaffey, and Wheeler.

-He was a director of Texarkana National Bank, first vice president and director of the Texarkana and Fort Smith Railway Company, vice president of the Port Arthur Canal and Dock Company, trustee of the William Buchanan Foundation, and a member of the boards of the local chapters of the chamber of commerce, United Charities, and Community Chest.
+He was also a director of the Texarkana National Bank, first vice president and director of the Texarkana and Fort Smith Railway Company, vice president of the Port Arthur Canal and Dock Company, trustee of the William Buchanan Foundation, and a member of the boards of the local chapters of the chamber of commerce, United Charities, and Community Chest.
 He was a Mason, a Democrat, and a Presbyterian.
 On March 18, 1894, he married Caroline A. Wise of Barton, Texas.
 The couple had two children.
-King died on February 6, 1940, and was buried in Texarkana.
+At the time of the 1900 federal census, he and his family were living in a rented house at 418 Maple Street in Texarkana.
+King died of pneumonia on February 6, 1940 and was buried in Rose Hill Cemetery.